adamisom/message-ai/docs/PHASE_0_SETUP.md

 - Restart Expo: `npx expo start --clear`

 **After success:**

+**✅ VERIFIED:** This testing approach worked perfectly in implementation.

 - Leave this code in `app/index.tsx` for now
 - It will be replaced in Phase 1 with the landing/redirect screen